counter

 Polypropylene

 Polypropylene is one of the most popular and most utilized thermoplastics worldwide.
 It is resistant to chemicals like diluted acids, alcohol, and bases – comparatively lower but good resistance to ketones, esters, hydrocarbons, and aldehydes.
-The thermoplastic is also rigid, durable, and highly flammable but is formidable according to different applications.

 Injection molding is the most suitable fabrication technique for PP.